-A new law around the protection of personal data, the General Data Protection Regulation (GDPR) comes into force across Europe on 25 May 2018.
+A new law around the protection of personal data, the General Data Protection Regulation (GDPR) came into force across Europe on 25 May 2018.

 The new legislation is a change to the law relating to personal data.